toruseo/UXsim/README.md

 ```
 your_project_directory/
 ├── uxsim/ 	# The uxsim directory
-│ ├── utils/ 	# Utility files of UXsim
 │ ├── uxsim.py 	# The main code of UXsim.
 You can customize this as you wish
-│ ├── utils.py 	# Utility funcsions of UXsim
-│ └── ... 	# Other files in uxsim
+│ └── ... 	# Other files and directories in uxsim
 ├── your_simulation_code.py 		# Your code if nessesary
 ├── your_simulation_notebook.ipynb 	# Your Jupyter notebook if nessesary
 ├── ... 	# Other files if nessesary